postmates/PMHTTP/README.md

 background queue processing to occur using `QOS_CLASS_USER_INITIATED`.

-`HTTPManagerUploadFormRequest` provides support for creating `multipart/form-data` requests, which can be used for e.g. uploading files/images.
+`HTTPManagerUploadFormRequest` provides support for creating `multipart/form-data` requests, which can be used for uploading files/images.
 These requests are implemented in a streaming fashion, so e.g. memory-mapped `NSData` objects won't be copied into a contiguous buffer, thus allowing you to upload files without concerns about memory use.

 `HTTPManagerRequest` conforms to `NSCopying` so copies can be made of any request if necessary.
 Furthermore, when attaching a parse handler to a request (and therefore converting it into an